samgiles/naulang/README.md

 In process of renaming from wlvlang to naulang.

-wlvlang is an experimental language and interpreter implementation written in RPython.
+naulang is an experimental language and interpreter implementation written in RPython.

 It is a piece of software complementing an undergraduate computer science dissertation.